Iam54r1n4/Gordafarid/README.md

 ## Security Considerations
-- Basic authentication mechanism implemented using a pre-shared key
+- Basic authentication mechanism implemented using a pre-shared key shared between the client and the server
+- SOCKS5 Username/Password authentication implemented on the client side

 ## Usage
 0. Clone the repository